mideind/GreynirServer/README.md

   obtained from `config/Reynir.conf`
 * `config/Reynir.conf` : Editable configuration file
 * `scraper.py` : Web scraper, collecting articles from a set of pre-selected websites (roots)
+* `fetcher.py` : Utility classes for fetching articles given their URLs
 * `db/*.py`: Scraper database models and functions via SQLAlchemy
 * `nertokenizer.py` : A layer on top of the tokenizer for named entity recognition
 * `processor.py`: Information extraction from parse trees and token streams